 Dr. Abdou currently serves as an instructor and mentor for both the school psychology and school counseling programs at Chapman.
 Courses taught include Consultation and Collaboration, School Psychology Practicum, Culture and Community Issues in School Counseling and Psychology, and Leadership and Systems Change.

-Dr. Abdou is passionate about social justice issues in education and equitable access for diverse learners within our school systems, and these themes are prevalent in both her research and pedagogy.
+Dr. Abdou is passionate about social justice issues in education, sustainable systems change, and equitable access for diverse learners.
+She is most interested in the evolution of school-wide social-emotional and behavior support systems, particularly as they relate to discipline reform movements.
+These themes are prevalent in both her research and pedagogy.
 She enjoys interdisciplinary collaboration and strives to contribute to the strengthening of our school systems through scholarly innovation and community partnerships.